-The Committee reviewed and challenged the key assumptions and judgements employed in the review, as well as the resulting associated financial provisions estimated to be required and the presentation of the impact of the change in US discount rates as an exceptional item.
+The Committee reviewed and challenged the key assumptions and judgements employed in the review, as well as the resulting associated financial provisions estimated to be required.

 The tails provision recognised at the period end and the TMF project status were appropriately reviewed by the external auditor, and the Committee received oral and written reporting on this work.
 This reporting included consideration of the external auditor's work in respect of cost estimates, timing estimates, and the application of appropriate discount and inflation rates.
 These matters were discussed with the external auditor, both to understand its work, and to facilitate the Committee's challenge to management in this area.
-The external auditor has reported this as a key audit matter in its Auditor's Report.
+The external auditor has reported this as a key audit matter in their Auditor's Report.